Marcofianchini/SPLAS-1.1/README.md

 Marco put all of his effort in developing this stuff, so please give the right credit to this work.
 Thank you! :)

-SPLAS 1.1 (Fianchini,2021):
+SPLAS 1.1 :
 - inclusion of light input (izero),the possibility to increase/decrease light input linearly in time (delta) and the possibility to make it normally distributed(choosing the standard deviation,sd, parameter).
 - subroutines supply_season and supply_day added in functions.f90 to simulate seasonal and daily light input variation.
-For further details ask to fianchini.marco@libero.it
+For further details see the Master's degree Thesis by Marco Fianchini, "The role of light in community structure, biodiversity and biogeochemical fluxes: a modeling approach"         (2021) OR just ask to fianchini.marco@libero.it :)

 ### Set-up of the model ###